deepset-ai/haystack-home/content/blog/announcing-haystack-ecosystem/index.md

 Haystack is no longer only a framework, it’s the foundation across everything we ship.
 Haystack Open Source, Haystack Enterprise Starter, and Haystack Enterprise Platform now share a consistent look, reflecting their place within a single Haystack family.

 The updated logo reflects Haystack’s role in building complete AI systems.
-It aligns with how Haystack is used today—bringing agents, retrieval, pipelines, and operational concerns together while staying true to its core values of openness, clarity and structure.
+It aligns with how Haystack is used today, bringing agents, retrieval, pipelines, and operational concerns together while staying true to its core values of openness, clarity and structure.

 ![](haystack-logos.png#medium)